Credit CardsArticles

 .

-If you have recently opened a new credit card account, you may be wondering if you should sign the back of your credit card.
-Yes, you should.
-It only takes about 30 seconds to sign your credit card.
-However, don’t feel that doing so will make your card more secure — it won’t.
-Years ago signatures were required on the back of credit cards as an attempt to prevent credit card fraud.
+You should always sign the back of your credit card.
+But, signing your card isn’t enough on its own to prevent an unauthorized person from using your card.
+Years ago signatures were required — and usually checked — on the back of credit cards as an attempt to prevent credit card fraud.
 It’s now an outdated practice that lingers despite the use of modern technology.

 Learn more about how to use a credit card.